 The answer to every question we could ever ask ourselves rests inside.
-We simply need to give ourselves permission to hear the answer. – davidji
+We simply need to give ourselves permission to hear the answer. – davidji, secrets of meditation

 If you’re like me, you probably have two reasons for picking up this book.
 The first one is obvious.
 You wanted to learn the secrets of meditation.
 Second, you also wonder why the name davidji and what’s the story behind it.

 And that’s exactly what you can expect here.
-And more!
+Plus more!

 Plus I’ve learned a whole lot of others too.
 For instance, I’ve found out that the body postures (asanas) are only 1 of the 8 “limbs” of yoga.
 Turns out that if you’ve been meditating, then you’re already doing yoga.
 How’s that for a primer?